Metabyte2710/RGB/home.md

 OpenRGB is still in its early stages and already supports quite a few products.
 I'm always on the lookout for good deals on more popular RGB devices to add support for.

+## WARNING!

+This project provides a tool to probe the SMBus.
+This is a potentially dangerous operation if you don't know what you're doing.
+Exercise caution when clicking the Detect Devices or Dump Device buttons.
+There have been reports of Gigabyte motherboards having serious issues (bricking the RGB or bricking the entire board) when dumping certain devices.
+On the same lines, exercise the same caution when using the i2cdump and i2cdetect commands on Linux, as they perform the same functionality.
+OpenRGB is not liable for damage caused by improper SMBus access.

+As of now, only Gigabyte RGB Fusion 2.0 boards have been reported to have issues.

 ![OpenRGB_0.11](uploads/2a913ece50cfa1ab2210f63e4846df4f/OpenRGB_0.11.PNG)

 ## Join Our Discord